Emergence of spin-phonon coupling in a Gd-doped Y$_2$CoMnO$_6$ double perovskite oxide: a combined experimental and ab-initio study: Experimental and Computational Details

 \section{Experimental and Computational Details}

-The polycrystalline, single-phase double perovskite sample of Y$_{1-x}$Gd$_x$CoMnO$_6$ ($x$=0.5) (YGCMO) was synthesized by the well-known chemical sol-gel method.
-A detailed description of sample preparation can be found in section S1 of the supplementary information (SI).
+The polycrystalline, single-phase double perovskite sample of Y$_{2-x}$Gd$_x$CoMnO$_6$ ($x$=1.0) (YGCMO) was synthesized by the well-known chemical sol-gel method.
+A detailed description of sample preparation can be found in Ref. \cite{EXP_1}

 Raman scattering measurements were performed using Horriba Jobin Vyon LabRAM HR Evolution Raman spectrometer equipped with Czerny-turner grating (1800 gr/mm), 633 nm laser excitation of 1.25 mW power, 60s acquisition time, and Peltier cooled CCD detector.
 Low temperature-dependent Raman measurements were performed using a Montana cryostat in the temperature range of 4-300 K with the temperature step 20 K. An ultra-low frequency filter was used to access low-frequency Raman modes.
 All the spectra were fitted by the Lorentzian function to evaluate the phonon frequency of the Raman modes.